mharen/mharen.github.io/blog/2010/2010-10-list-clear-vs-new-variable-passing-in-c.md

 </blockquote>

-The reason this doesn’t work is that what we’re passing to the Swap function are just a couple of pointers to the memory location that holds the string data “aaa” and “bbb”. <strong>The objects are *not passed by reference*, but rather references to the objects are passed *by value*</strong>.
+The reason this doesn’t work is that what we’re passing to the Swap function are just a couple of pointers to the memory location that holds the string data “aaa” and “bbb”. **The objects are *not passed by reference*, but rather references to the objects are passed *by value***.

 It seems nitpicky, but it really is important to understanding how this stuff works.
 Here’s the correct implementation: